 Predictions on sea-level rise (due to climate change) have produced projections of sea-level rise by 2100 ranging from 2 to 4 feet, with some estimates (as noted in letter above) reaching a high of 6 feet or 2 meters.
-However, the location of the subject property is such that models do not predict these impacts to affect the west side of Taylor's lane.
-The figure below shows the areas that are predicted to be impacted by a 2-meter rise in sea level:
+However, the topographic relief on the subject property is such that the proposed building envelopes are well outside of the area predicted to be impacted by a 2 meter rise in sea level.
+The figure, taken from information provided by the Village, below shows the areas that are predicted to be impacted by a 2-meter rise in sea level:

-1 Source: New York State 2100 Commission
+&lt;sup>1 Source: New York State 2100 Commission